HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image478.png)

+> !Note
+>
-**Note:** the above thresholds are set for the test environment and are for reference only.
+> the above thresholds are set for the test environment and are for reference only.

 **Email example:** ConfigDB monitoring alert reminders; the prompt information is as follows:

 ![](assets/hotdb-management/image479.png)

-##### (VII) Periodical detection abnormal monitoring
+##### Periodical detection abnormal monitoring

-**Description:** The periodical detection abnormal monitoring notification is bout the most recent exception (except for backup/restore failure) during the notification time.
+The periodical detection abnormal monitoring notification is bout the most recent exception (except for backup/restore failure) during the notification time.

 ![](assets/hotdb-management/image480.png)